-If you are interested in applying for admission to the Near Eastern Studies Department please read the following and complete the Fact Sheet provided.
-(Please note that the Program in Near Eastern Studies is not accepting M.A. applications for 2020–21 admission.)
+If you are interested in applying for admission to the Near Eastern Studies PhD Program, please read the following and complete the Fact Sheet provided.
+(Please note that the Program in Near Eastern Studies is not accepting MA applications for 2022–23 admission.)

 The Admissions Process

-Once you have decided to seek admission to the Department, submit your application, and in addition, you will have to include with your application two items (writing sample and Fact Sheet) described below.
+Once you have decided to seek admission to the Department, submit your application.
+In addition, you will have to include with your application the two items described below: writing sample and Fact Sheet.

 After you have sent in your application to the Office of Graduate Admission, there are two stages to the admissions process.
 In the first stage, we go through the files of all applicants and short-list about one in three.
-At this stage we judge you exclusively on the content of your file.
+At this stage, we judge you exclusively on the content of your file.
 In the second stage, the short-listed applicants are invited to visit the Department.
 This will be on-line, via Zoom, for 2022–23 admission.
 If you do not attend the visit, we will still consider your application, but it is to your advantage to attend if possible.

 We make our final decisions soon after the visit; the Graduate School will be writing to you to let you know the outcome.

 We require you to include a writing sample with your application.
 A paper of fifteen to thirty pages, or a combination of smaller items, is enough.
 We prefer writing on a Near Eastern topic, but this is not mandatory.
-We are looking for evidence that you can assimilate a body of factual or literary material and use it effectively to analyze, argue, and confront issues.
+We are looking for evidence that you can make sense of a body of sources, ideally in their original languages, and use them effectively to analyze, argue, and confront scholarly problems.
 Enter the title of your writing sample on the Fact Sheet, and include it with your application.
 Do not send it directly to us.

 Notes on Completing the Fact Sheet